 - Obtaining permit coverage for your construction activity

-This site provides links to the 2012 Construction General Permit (CGP) (including related Fact Sheets, Federal Register Notices, and the administrative record), Notice of Intent (NOI) and Notice of Termination (NOT) Forms, the online filing system (eNOI), and the online searchable NOI database.
+This site provides links to the 2022 Construction General Permit (CGP), the online filing system for Notice of Intent (NOI) and Notice of Termination (NOT) forms (CGP-Net), and the online searchable NOI database.

 - EPA Stormwater Pollution Prevention Plan Guidance

-Provides guidance and templates for the Stormwater Pollution Prevention Plan (SWPPP), site inspections, and other requirements of the 2012 CGP.
+Provides guidance and templates for the Stormwater Pollution Prevention Plan (SWPPP), site inspections, and other requirements of the CGP.

 - New Hampshire Alteration of Terrain Permit

-This webpage includes information of the New Hampshire Alteration of Terrain permit which may be required in addition to 2012 CGP coverage.
+This webpage includes information of the New Hampshire Alteration of Terrain permit which may be required in addition to CGP coverage.

-- 2008 Multi-Sector General Permit (MSGP)
+- 2021 Multi-Sector General Permit (MSGP)